Lidar: Geology and soil science

 High-resolution digital elevation maps generated by airborne and stationary lidar have led to significant advances in geomorphology (the branch of geoscience concerned with the origin and evolution of the Earth surface topography).
-The lidar abilities to detect subtle topographic features such as river terraces and river channel banks, glacial landforms, to measure the land-surface elevation beneath the vegetation canopy, to better resolve spatial derivatives of elevation, and to detect elevation changes between repeat surveys have enabled many novel studies of the physical and chemical processes that shape landscapes.
+The lidar abilities to detect subtle topographic features such as river terraces and river channel banks, glacial landforms, to measure the land-surface elevation beneath the vegetation canopy, to better resolve spatial derivatives of elevation, to rockfall detection, to detect elevation changes between repeat surveys have enabled many novel studies of the physical and chemical processes that shape landscapes.

 In 2005 the Tour Ronde in the Mont Blanc massif became the first high alpine mountain on which lidar was employed to monitor the increasing occurrence of severe rock-fall over large rock faces allegedly caused by climate change and degradation of permafrost at high altitude.

 Lidar is also used in structural geology and geophysics as a combination between airborne lidar and GNSS for the detection and study of faults, for measuring uplift.
 The output of the two technologies can produce extremely accurate elevation models for terrain – models that can even measure ground elevation through trees.
 This combination was used most famously to find the location of the Seattle Fault in Washington, United States.
 This combination also measures uplift at Mount St. Helens by using data from before and after the 2004 uplift.
 Airborne lidar systems monitor glaciers and have the ability to detect subtle amounts of growth or decline.
 A satellite-based system, the NASA ICESat, includes a lidar sub-system for this purpose.
 The NASA Airborne Topographic Mapper is also used extensively to monitor glaciers and perform coastal change analysis.

 The combination is also used by soil scientists while creating a soil survey.
 The detailed terrain modeling allows soil scientists to see slope changes and landform breaks which indicate patterns in soil spatial relationships.